-This course is designed to promote the development of a wellness philosophy and the pursuit of wellness as a lifelong behavior.
-Through an exposure to a wide variety of physical activities in the gymnasium setting, and through the investigation of various wellness topics in the classroom, students develop an understanding of and appreciation for the benefits of a healthy and active lifestyle.
+This course encourages the development of a wellness philosophy and the pursuit of lifelong wellness.
+Through exposure to various physical activities in the gymnasium and exploration of wellness topics in the classroom, students gain an understanding of and appreciation for the benefits of a healthy and active lifestyle.

-Wellness Hockey 10
+Wellness Hockey 10 Prerequisite: None

-Prerequisite: Health/Phys.
-Ed.
-90 Students in this course will complete the Wellness 10 outcomes with a strong focus on hockey and on ice games.
-A good portion of this course will be facilitated at Lions arena.
-During a two-week strength and conditioning unit, students will need to be dropped off at Scheers Martial Arts in the morning and will be bussed back to school for the remainder of their classes.
-Interested participants would need to be currently playing minor hockey and have their own equipment.
-There is a cost fee for this course.
+This course covers the Wellness 10 curriculum with an emphasis on hockey and on-ice activities.
+Much of the class will be held at Lions Arena where students will focus on hockey skills and gameplay.
+A two-week strength and conditioning unit will also be included, during which students will be dropped off at Scheers Martial Arts in the morning and then transported back to school for their other classes.
+Participants must have prior knowledge of hockey or ringette and must provide their own equipment.
+A course fee is required to cover associated costs.